The Monopolistic and Restrictive Trade Practices Act, 1969, was enacted

 - It followed a Command and Control Approach – The Act made it compulsory for enterprises having assets more than INR 20 crores to take approval from the Central Government before undertaking any kind of corporate restructuring or proposed takeover.
 A criterion was fixed to identify the dominant undertaking.
 Enterprises with assets of more than INR 1 crore were automatically deemed to be dominant.

 - Trade Practices which are monopolistic in nature – Monopolistic Trade Practices are covered under Chapter IV of the MRTP Act, 1969.
 These are the activities which are undertaken by Big Corporate Houses by exploiting their position in the market.
 This meant that activities which hamper or eliminate competition of healthy nature in the economic market were prohibited as these trade practices were anti-consumer.

-MRTP Act also allows for the establishment of the Commission of MRTP which is to be a regulatory authority to deal with the offences under the MRTP Act.
-During its enactment, the MRTP Act being the first legislation which addressed competition law problems in India seemed to be a perfect legislation to catch the defaulting companies.
-However, with the wave of globalization that came post the 1991 reforms the whole scenario in the country changed.
+MRTP Act also allows for the establishment of the Commission of MRTP, which is to be a regulatory authority to deal with the offences under the MRTP Act.
+During its enactment, the MRTP Act being the first legislation which addressed competition law problems in India, it seemed to be a perfect legislation to catch the defaulting companies.
+However, with the wave of globalization that came post the 1991 reforms the scenario in the country changed.
 A need for modification in the existing MRTP Act in order to keep pace with the rapidly changing economic scenario arose.

 Loopholes in the MRTP Act and Subsequent Amendments:

 Up until 1984, MRTP Act was successful in regulating the competition in the Indian market.
 However, by 1984, amendments were needed to update the act as per the needs of the economy.
 Following are the two major amendments made to the MRTP Act –